mel9320107/spa_pool/README.md

 https://github.com/ccutrer/balboa_worldwide_app/wiki

 I wrote this code, because I couldn't find an integration to run on Home Assistant that has been installed on a Raspberry Pi with the standard install.
 Other repositories seem to need separate docker containers or Ruby and I couldn't figure out how to run these with my installation.
 Some of the integrations I tried wouldn't initialise properly (perhaps because I wasn't using the Balboa branded WiFi adapter).
 I could control the spa through the command line, but ran into issues automating piped commands in Home Assistant.
 When ChatGPT came out I wondered if I could use it to write an integration in Python.
-I have no Python training so it has been a steep learning curve, but I'm amazed ChatGPT 4.0 has helped me get something that works for me.
+I have no Python training so it has been a steep learning curve, but I'm amazed ChatGPT 4.0 has helped me get something that works.

 The integration creates a platform that has attributes for all the fields in the Spa Status Message.
 This gets updated every 30 seconds, so is a bit laggy.
 It also provides the ability to make service calls to change the temperature of the spa and update the time.